By Tim Lambert

 St Hugo AKA Saint Hugh of Lincoln

-St Hugo or St Hugh of Lincoln was born in France about 1140.
+St Hugo or St Hugh of Lincoln was born in France in about 1140.
 He became a monk and rose to be treasurer of the Carthusian order.
 His fame spread and the English king invited him to become the head of a Carthusian monastery in England.
 In 1186 he became bishop of Lincoln.
 He died in 1200.
 There is a story that a swan followed him everywhere he went in Lincoln.
 That’s why he is shown with ‘his’ swan in the stained glass window.
 Hugh is the patron saint of swans!

 Saint Swithun is a local saint.
-He was born about 800.
+He was born in about 800.
 In his lifetime England was divided into smaller kingdoms.
 Winchester was in the kingdom of Wessex and Swithun was chaplain to King Egbert.
 In 852 he became bishop of Winchester.
 Very little is known about Swithun.

 There is a story that an old lady had some eggs she intended to sell but they were accidentally broken.
 Swithun miraculously made them whole again.
 It’s a nice story but it was written long after he was dead so don’t bet any money on it being true!